twobob/Ki/README.md

 __unify the txt's to JSON__
 Then create a single unified JSON file from a list of txt files parsing the values
 <https://gist.github.com/twobob/dad0a110b0c2b2eb4895d8e6e5e76760>
 _(You could just store the original claripy 'results' value and walk over that, we preferred this two stage process for greater control of the resulting data blob )_

-we minified that output eventually, when testing was complete
+we minified that output eventually, when testing was complete.

 Next process the images
 use ImageMagick command line on Windows to make source images as unrotated as possible (Caveat emptor, YMMV)